dhavalkolhe/tanxfi-backend-task/README.md

 - It emits alert messages to connected clients when the trade data triggers user alerts.
 - WebSocket connections are managed for each user based on their subscribed currencies.

-**Important:** Ensure proper error handling and security measures in a production environment.